-On occasion, parents send notes to teachers requesting that they keep their child inside during the break period.
+On occasion, parents send notes to teachers requesting that they keep their child/ children inside during the break period.
 Generally, if a child is well enough to come to school, he/she is considered well enough to participate in outdoor activities during break and lunch.
-If, however, there are extenuating circumstances why your child should not take part in outdoor break times, please let the school know so they can kept inside with the school nurse.